Learning Spanish in Spain

 In January 2014, students traveled to Santo Domingo, Dominican Republic to study Spanish, culture and international business in the largest city in the Caribbean.
 Read about the trip on the blog students maintained during their stay.

 Renaissance Art in Italy

 Maureen Vissat, assistant professor of art, has a tradition of leading a group of students to Italy to study Renaissance art.
-To learn more about her most recent trip, and read journal entries made by the students during the trip, please view the flipbook version of the Fall/Winter 2011 Forward alumni magazine.
+To learn more, and read journal entries made by the students during one such trip, please view the flipbook version of the Fall/Winter 2011 Forward alumni magazine.